 The outside of the basilica is more interesting than the inside.
 I’m not even going to mention the stained cloth that is supposedly holy.

-Basilica of the Holy Blood is a small church with a “real” bit of Jesus’ blood-stained cloth (yeah sure, like the man-size Jesus print on another old and revered piece of fabric in Turin).
-Just reading the stories and the attempts to prove if it's real or fake is quite amusing.
+Did you think you’re going to see a holy relic during a week in Belgium itinerary?
+Well, you are!
+Basilica of the Holy Blood is a small but pretty awesome church with a “real” bit of Jesus’ blood-stained cloth.
+I’ll be honest, just reading the stories and the attempts to prove if it's real or fake was quite amusing.

-Anyway, thanks again to the Catholic Church for letting us admire some nice architecture for free.
+I’d like to thank the Catholic Church for letting us admire some nice church architecture for free.
 They never disappoint.
+Make sure to notice the vaulted ceiling.

 What you should know about Bruges is that they know their beer!
 I’m a huge beer enthusiast, as I should be, coming from Czechia.
 When I learned about Bruges Beer Experience there was no doubt, I was doing that!